By Nic Weimer

 “Sounds like a personal problem,” I said sarcastically.
-Both of them snickered and rolled their eyes. [insert character story and story of how the three met] We went up to Jeremy’s house and sat around a calm, crackling, campfire.
+Both of them snickered and rolled their eyes.
+We went up to Jeremy’s house and sat around a calm, crackling, campfire.
 Jeremy went inside and brought out the ingredients for the quintessential campfire food; s’mores, or as Brian constantly mispronounced: sh’mores.
 After several sticky confections later, we talked about how our summer was going.
 We discussed what roommates we going to have our first year in college, our hopes and dreams, what classes we had, and above all, memories made during the summer and our senior year of high school.
 Brian got up to find the right tree to pee on.
 As we gazed into the crackling fire, backdropped by a sunset brilliantly fading into the night, there was a pause in conversation.
 Jeremy, as usual, was the first to break the silence.

 “Well… are we doing the thing tonight.”

 My face winced at the question.
 A week or two before that night, we were hanging over at my place.
 Jeremy had mentioned inviting us over to his place for the day, saying that we would go swimming to the island in the middle of the lake at night.
 He said it would be fun.
 Not wanting to be the party-pooper, I reluctantly agreed to the proposition.
 I say reluctantly because I have a strange dread to dark water.
 There’s really no explanation for it.
 During the day, I absolutely love to swim, even in the goose and fish poop water of the lake.
 But at night, there’s something unnerving about the utter and complete blackness of water.
 Some would single it out as Thalassophobia, but I think it’s more than just a fear of water.
 After all, you never know what lies there at the bottom of the water.